strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 :::caution
 Cockroach DB currently has a couple of limitations.
 If you alter the type of a column you will need to do a manual migration in order to do this successfully.

-Cockroach DB also will store all integers as 64 bit integers which may inflate the size of you database.
+- Cockroach DB stores all integers as 64-bit integers which may inflate the size of your database.

 ::::